How to Use the Price Competitiveness Report in GMC

 How to Investigate Items with Benchmark Differences

-1. Choose a Product to Start With
+1. Choose a product to start with.

 When you click into the brand, you’ll see price competitiveness for individual products within that brand.
-Google makes it pretty easy to single out items that are out-priced.
+Google makes it pretty easy to single-out items that are out-priced.
 Simply look under “current benchmark price difference” and find the items highlighted in red that are over the benchmark.

-2. Search for Your Product on Google Shopping
+2. Search for your product on Google Shopping.

 Price Competitiveness Report: A Great Starting Point